Acanguven/worker-threads-promise/README.md

 ## Options

 ### Timeout
-It will throw timeout exceed error after given amount of milliseconds
+It will throw timeout exceed error after given amount of milliseconds.

 Default: No Timeout